We are small-scale local farms.

 In our local farms, we can provide individualized attention according to a horse’s needs.
 And lots of hugs.

 Rescue horses often need specialized care, such as feeds they can eat privately to help regain bodyweight, or medicine.
-While large shelters also provide this specialized attention, at a small farm, it’s often the same people who interact with them daily, building a relationship, and helping them strengthen and recover trust.
+All shelters strive to provide this specialized attention, while the smaller farms often have the same people interacting daily, building a relationship, which can help accelerate horses strength and recovery of trust.

 We help small farms who wouldn't normally have access to investor funding.

-Likewise, our network enables more individuals to step up to foster, getting much-needed manpower involved with rescue.
+Likewise, our network can enable more individuals to step up to foster, getting much-needed manpower involved with rescue.

 Our funding can go farther

-Because we reimburse services not infrastructure, our dollars can stretch further, reaching more individual horses, than if we had to also fund buildings, land, taxes, repair, and other expenses – because our farms are already covering these expenses with the barns that they’re operating.
+Because we reimburse services provided at distributed rescue and farms – not boarding, or infrastructure costs – our dollars can stretch further, reaching more individual horses, than if we had to also fund buildings, land, taxes, repair, and other expenses.
+Farms in our network are already covering those expenses with the barns that they’re operating now.

 We can reach more horses than an individual shelter.

-Our network uses a distributed model, funding horses at farms across New England, where the horses are, not bringing them to where the large-scale shelters are.
-This can be important for animals in crisis, and cuts down on transportation challenges and expenses.
+Our network uses a distributed model, funding horses at farms across New England, where the horses are.
+Qualified farms simply enroll a horse they have, and then we can support that horse’s care.
+Not having to transport or relocate animals from the area where they now access safe care can be helpful to them as they navigate their crisis, and also cuts down on transportation challenges and expenses.